 - The second and easily solvable downside is taking take care of backups.
 Thankfully there are many plugins to automate this process.

 WordPress.com is a hosting service created by the co-founder of WordPress, Matt Mullenweg.
 Because of the same founder, users often confuse WordPress.com with the popular WordPress.org software.
 Yes, confuse.
-A lot of us end up at WordPress.com out of confusion while we were aiming for WordPress.org.
+Many of us ended up at WordPress.com out of confusion while aiming for WordPress.org.

 WordPress.com as a hosting service offers the following plans: